leethomason/OpenSaber/readme.md

   microcontroller and DotStars.

-Note that the actual battery voltage varies significantly, and the control circuit has to account for that.
+Note that the actual battery voltage varies significantly, and the control circuit accounts for that.

 ### Electronics